vamsikrishnachippagiri45/Vamsi_Krishna_VSD_RISCV_SOC_Tapeout_program/docs/week5/readme.md

   * **EDA dependencies**: `boost`, `swig`, `libreadline-dev`, etc.
   * **Python packages** for flow automation.
 * It also ensures that **OpenROAD, Yosys, OpenSTA, KLayout**, and other tools can be built properly.

->  This may take 30–60 minutes depending on your internet speed.

->  You’ll see a lot of “Installing …” messages — just let it finish completely.

 ---